Contemplating today's Gospel

 “Lord, if my brother sins against me, how often must I forgive him?”

 Fr.
-Joan BLADÉ i Piñol (Barcelona, Spain)Today, asking “if my brother sins against me, how often must I forgive him?”
-(Mt 18:21), may mean: —These persons I love so much have their little ways and whims that bother me; day after day, they pester me every five minutes; they do not speak to me...
-Lord, how long am I supposed to put up with them?
+Joan BLADÉ i Piñol (Barcelona, Spain)Today, the question “if my brother sins against me, how often must I forgive him?”
+(Mt 18:21) might sound like this: —These people I love so much… I also see their quirks and annoying habits.
+They frustrate me constantly, they ignore me, they act selfishly.
+And it’s not just once—it’s day after day.
+Lord, how long must I put up with them?

-For, how many times has God's patience forgiven us in the confessionary?
+And truly, how many times has the good Lord forgiven us in the confessional?
 Seven times?
 Seventy-seven times?
-Maybe more!
+Perhaps even more!

 Thoughts on Today's Gospel